Cartilage piercing

 A cartilage piercing can refer to any area of cartilage on the body with a perforation created for the purpose of wearing jewelry.
 The two most common areas with cartilage piercings are the ear and the nose.
-Many people outside of the body modification community often informally use the term "cartilage piercing" to refer a helix piercing.
-The cartilage ear piercing is known to be more sore than the lobe as in the cartilage there is less blood so it takes longer to heal (typically anywhere from 4-12 months).
+Outside of the body modification community, many people commonly refer to a helix piercing as a "cartilage piercing."
+The cartilage ear piercing is known to be more sore than the lobe as in the cartilage there is less blood, so it takes longer to heal (typically anywhere from 4-12 months).